sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 The first time this function is run on a dataset, its computation may take some time.
-However the trial probability distributions will be stored for future calls.
-The following display shows the probability measure value for every trial and electrode (each number at the bottom shows an electrode, the blue traces the trial values).
+However, the trial probability distributions will be stored for future calls.
+The following display shows the probability measure value for every trial and electrode (each number at the bottom shows an electrode, and the blue traces indicate the trial values).
 On the right, the panel containing the green lines shows the probability measure over all the electrodes.
 Rejection is carried out using both single- and all-channel thresholds.
-To disable one of these, simply raise its limit (e.g. to 15 std.).
+To disable one of these, simply raise its limit (e.g., to 15 std.).
 The probability limits may be changed in the window below (for example, to 3 standard deviations).
 The horizontal red lines shift as limit values are then modified.
-Note that if you change the threshold in the window below the edit boxes in the main window will be automatically updated (after pressing the *UPDATE* button).
+Note that if you change the threshold in the window below, the edit boxes in the main window will be automatically updated (after pressing the *UPDATE* button).